rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 CAUTION: At time of writing, <a target="_blank" href="https://github.com/kubernetes/minikube">https://github.com/kubernetes/minikube</a>
 has 257 issues and 20 pending Pull Requests.

-1. Install on a Mac:
+1. Install on a Mac Docker:

    <pre><strong>
    brew install docker-machine-driver-xhyve
    </strong></pre>

-   Also:
+1. Install on a Mac Minikube:

    <pre><strong>
    brew install minikube -y
    </strong></pre>

-   BLAH: On Nov 9, 2017 I got an error message doing the above.

 2. Verify if it can be invoked: